jackperlo/XHEEP_ITL/README.md

-# ITL for Edge Accelerators
+# Software-based test images for in-field fault detection of hardware accelerators
 Note: to date [10/2024] an interpreter < "Python 3.12" must be used due to the lack of compatibility between Tensoflow Lite module and the latest version of the interpreter.

 ![Example Image](https://drive.google.com/uc?export=view&id=1gmyyAsoEoneRPAPkVl0HfN0RozlomRnX)<br/>